Deeparkrish/HearthStone_reviewer/README.md

   </br>
   <b>Credits:</b>
   MVC - Controller module <br>
-  The JSON files contain data that is Copyright © Blizzard Entertainment - All Rights Reserved<br>
+  <i>The JSON files contain data that is Copyright © Blizzard Entertainment - All Rights Reserved<br>
-  This website is not affiliated with Blizzard Entertainment.
+  This website is not affiliated with Blizzard Entertainment.</i>